 This time around, he has taken a very different approach to his music.
 Reconnecting with his youth, Alex has chosen to let the guitar and his own vocals take centre stage.
 R.Y.C acts as a teleport, where we are taken on a journey back through Alex’s adolescence and then thrown forward, into what he predicts his generation’s future will hold.
 The constant running back and forth between past and present mirrors what Alex believes is a communal coping mechanism.
 Bathing in nostalgia is a way of emotionally escaping the bleak realities and pressures of modern society.

-As a fan of the magazine, Alex agreed to be interviewed by Œ’s Online Editor Lucy Rowan to chat fashion and tell us more about his new album.
+As a fan of the magazine, Alex agreed to be interviewed by Œ’s Online Editor Lucy Rowan to chat about fashion and his new album.

 Œ: You had a very successful 2019 with your first Grammy win for ‘Best Remixed Recording’.
 You’ve kicked off the new year with your second album.
 For those who haven’t heard it yet, can you summarise it for them in 3 words?